 Acknowledgments

 Funding for the development of the Browse Disturbance Extension has been provided by the Northern Research Station (Irvine, PA) of the U.S. Forest Service and the USGS ecosystems program.
-Valuable contributions to the development of the model and extensions were made by Patrick Drohan (Penn State University), Susan Stout, Alex Royo, Brian Miranda, Brian Sturtevant, Eric Gustafson (USFS Northern Research Station), Nathan De Jager (USGS Upper Midwest Environmental Sciences Center)
+Valuable contributions to the development of the model and extensions were made by Patrick Drohan (Penn State University), Susan Stout, Alex Royo, Brian Miranda, Brian Sturtevant, Eric Gustafson (USFS Northern Research Station), Nathan De Jager (USGS Upper Midwest Environmental Sciences Center), Sam Flake (NC State University).

 Funding for the development of LANDIS-II was provided by the Northern Research Station (Rhinelander, Wisconsin) of the U.S. Forest Service.
 Valuable contributions to the development of LANDIS-II were made by Robert M. Scheller, Brian R. Sturtevant, Eric J. Gustafson, and David J. Mladenoff.